shuklapriyanshu0508-hash/text-generation-project/evaluation_summary.md

 # Evaluation Summary

-The generated text samples were evaluated qualitatively for coherence, relevance, fluency, and consistency with the given prompts.
+The generated text samples were evaluated qualitatively based on relevance, coherence, fluency, prompt adherence, and diversity.

-## Results

-Most generated outputs were relevant to their prompts and were generally easy to understand.
-The model was able to produce short stories, explanations, descriptions, dialogues, and creative content with reasonable structure.

 ## Strengths

-- Good prompt understanding
+- The model generally follows the given prompts.
-- Coherent and readable text
+- Outputs are readable and understandable.
-- Suitable paragraph structure
-- Useful for creative and general text generation
+- The model can handle creative writing, explanations, dialogues, descriptions, and professional writing tasks.
-- Able to generate different styles of content
+- Different prompts produce different types of responses.

 ## Failure Modes

-Some outputs may become generic or repetitive, especially for similar prompts.
-Long-form generation can sometimes lose consistency or introduce unnecessary details.
-The model may also occasionally provide predictable wording.
+Some outputs may contain generic or repetitive wording.
+For more complex prompts, the model may provide shorter or less detailed responses than expected.
+Since SmolLM2-360M-Instruct is a relatively small language model, it may sometimes miss details or produce occasional inconsistencies.

 ## Overall Assessment

-The text generation system produces coherent and relevant responses for a variety of prompts.
-The main limitations are repetition, generic responses, and occasional inconsistencies in longer generations.
+The model performed reasonably well across the 20 selected prompts.
+Most generated samples were relevant to their respective prompts and demonstrated basic coherence and fluency.
+The main limitations were generic phrasing, limited detail, and occasional inconsistencies.

+Overall, the project demonstrates the use of an instruction-tuned language model for diverse text-generation tasks.